pavanhutagi/Todo-List/README.md

 # Todo-List
-A todo list app built using Next.js, Express.js and MongoDB
+A todo list web app built using Next.js, Express.js, and MongoDB